Israeli airstrike kills 10 in Gaza as US envoy arrives for talks | DW | 15.05.2021

-US Deputy Secretary for Israel-Palestinian Affairs Hady Amr is set to meet officials from both sides — separately — hours after Israel's deadliest single strike on the Hamas-ruled Gaza Strip.
+The US envoy for Israel-Palestinian affairs, Hady Amr, is set to meet officials from both sides — separately — hours after Israel's deadliest single strike on the Hamas-ruled Gaza Strip.

 Israel carried out fresh airstrikes on Gaza, just as US enjoy Hady Amr arrived to try to deescalate the conflict